canonical/vanilla-framework/templates/docs/patterns/icons.md

   </div>
 </section>

-<span class="p-label--deprecated">Deprecated</span> The `.p-icon--question` has been deprecated and will be removed in future version v3.0.
-Use an icon with `.p-icon--help` class name instead.
+<span class="p-label--deprecated">Deprecated</span> The `.p-icon--question` class has been deprecated and will be removed in version 3.0.
+Use class `.p-icon--help` instead.

 ### Dark theme

-Our dark-themed icons are available when placed within `.p-strip--dark`, icon colors are reverted to ensure legibility as shown in our example.
+Our dark-themed icons are available when placed within `.p-strip--dark`, icon colors are inverted to ensure legibility as shown in our example.

 Alternatively to use light version of icons outside of the dark strip, add `is-light` class to the icon element (e.g. `p-icon--plus is-light`).